Pre-run

 Miles 3-4: We ran up to the Kennedy Center and back.
 I wasn’t super big on all the turnarounds on this course--I think I just prefer a bigger loop.
 We went under some overpasses, which were like mini-tunnels and kind of fun.
 I was still hanging around the 10:30 min/mi pacer at mile 3 but still wasn’t really finding my legs.
 We went down a downhill and she kind of started pulling back, whereas I was ready to kick it in.
 I decided to pull ahead of her a bit and see how that felt.
 What a difference!
 My legs were ready to go a little faster and wanted to hold their own pace (as opposed to following someone else).
 I was nervous about this decision at the time (going out too fast!), but it ended up being the right call.

-up when I run, even when I'm not trying to.
-Perpetual thumbs up!
+Focus face.
+My on-the-course pictures reveal that I put my thumb up when I run, even when I'm not trying to.
+Perpetual thumbs up! |

 I started to feel the rumbles of hunger at mile 5, which is earlier than normal for me.
 As I’ve mentioned, I never take in water or fuel during my normal long runs, so I was a little wary of trying anything out on race day.
 I kept focusing on putting one foot in front of the other.